With a visionary drive and a diverse background Dylan launched Cultivate in order to overcome conventional barriers to sustainable architecture.

 This led him into real-estate development...

-With deep consideration for the balance of humankind and ecology, Dylan has been very fortunate to be able to pursue the work he loves.
-He is one of the leading architects of sustainable housing in the country, with a wide-ranging specialization in Passive House efficiency, “Missing Middle” housing, and walkable, community-oriented urban design.
+With deep consideration of humankind and ecology, Dylan has been fortunate to be able to pursue the work he loves.
+He is one of the leading architects of sustainable housing in the country, with a wide-ranging specialization in Passive House energy-efficiency, “Missing Middle” housing, and walkable, community-oriented urban design.
+He also enjoys getting his hands dirty, from leading volunteer construction projects to wrenching on his own house.

 Dylan began his architectural career designing the first low-income Passive House to be built in America in 2005 as an intern working with Katrin Klingenberg who went on to establish the Passive House Institute-US.
 After graduation from the University of Oregon in 2009, Dylan began work with Green Hammer, an award-winning design-build firm in Portland, where he practiced in a highly collaborative atmosphere that has defined his approach to architecture and development.
 While at Green Hammer he was not only instrumental in the design of innovative Net Zero Energy courtyard-community housing projects, but also consulted on numerous Passive House and Net Zero Energy projects locally and nationally.